otrv4/otrv4/otrv4.md

 #### User requests to end an OTR conversation

-Send a Data message, encoding a message with an empty human-readable part, and TLV type 1.
+Send a data message, encoding a message with an empty human-readable part, and TLV type 1.
 Transition to the `START` state.

 #### Receiving a TLV type 1 (Disconnect) Message